codemod-com/docs/docs/cli/advanced-usage.md

 ```

 :::tip
-By default, the Intuita CLI excludes the following glob pattern: `--exclude "**/node_modules/**/*.*"`.
+By default, the CLI excludes the following glob pattern: `--exclude "**/node_modules/**/*.*"`.
 If you are using a different glob pattern, we recommend excluding the `node_modules` directory to avoid unnecessary codemod runs.
 :::

 ### `--targetPath`

-The `--targetPath` option can be used to specify the directory of your project that Intuita should target while running codemods.
+The `--targetPath` option can be used to specify the directory of your project that the CLI should target while running codemods.

 This option is set as the current directory by default.